-All graduation requirements are applicable to both distance education students and traditional on-site education students.
 A diploma, attesting to the completion of the course, is awarded to the student upon compliance with the following graduation requirements:

-- A. The student must complete all required clock hours. - B. The student must complete all required classes and pass all required test, including the final examination. - C. The student must meet all obligations of any signed agreements with the school, including payment of all amounts due. - D. The student must submit all required State Board forms and complete a FA Exit Interview if required.
+A. The student must complete all required clock hours.

+B. The student must complete all required classes and pass all required tests, including the final examination.

+C. The student must meet all obligations of any signed agreements with the school, including payment of all amounts due.

+D. The student must submit all required State Board forms and complete a FA Exit Interview if required.